Sunak ‘to cap number of students taking low-value degrees’

 The Guardian reported the plans would be announced as soon as Monday.

-Opposition MPs criticised the measures on Friday, saying they would make it harder for young people to achieve their aspirations.
+Opposition parties criticised the measures on Friday, saying they would make it harder for young people to achieve their aspirations.

 A Labour spokesperson said: “After 13 years of failure in education, all the Conservatives and this out-of-touch Prime Minister have to offer are yet more barriers to young people’s aspirations – rather than working to raise standards and outcomes.